Choi Jin-sil: Early years

-Her family was so poor that her mother once managed the household by running a pojangmacha (a small street stall selling foods).
-She dreamed of becoming a star to escape from the poverty.
+Her family was so poor that her mother once managed the household by running a pojangmacha (a small street stall selling foods) when her father ran away from home.
+She gave up going to art school and it was only through her blind (habitual) "going to school," and the support of friends and teachers that she was able to graduate from high school.
+A biology teacher even paid Choi's tuition out of his own salary.
+She dreamed of becoming a star to escape poverty.
 She said in talk shows her nickname during her school days was "Choisujebi" because she used to eat sujebi (a dumpling soup) instead of ordinary meals due to the home environment.
-Although she later became a high-paid model and actress, she was known for frugality, even receiving awards for her savings activity and frugality.
+Although she later became the highest taxpayer among celebrities, she was known for frugality, even receiving Presidential Commendations for her savings activity.